-According to legend, a July 4th full moon, illuminates a phantom, funeral procession complete with wagons and apparitions in 18th-century clothing, strolls from the fort to a local cemetery.
+According to legend, a July 4th full moon illuminates a phantom, funeral procession complete with wagons and apparitions in 18th-century clothing, and strolls from a French fort to a local cemetery.
 That’s one of the ghost stories from Fort de Chartres in Illinois.

 Wooden palisades surrounded the first iteration of the fort.
 After destructive floods, the French built a permanent fort with 18-foot stone walls.